Black Mesa State Park—Kenton

 The Talimena National Scenic Byway is best known as one of Oklahoma's most breathtaking drives, but the surrounding area is also excellent for stargazing.
 Explore the rolling wooded timber of the Ouachita National Forest by day, then watch as the sky comes to life in a vivid dance of shimmering stars after the sun sets.
 The Cedar Lake National Recreation Area is a particularly great place to take in the sights.
 You'll feel small in the best way after a night under the stars in this beautiful area.
 After sunrise, get ready for more breathtaking sights as you marvel at scenic vistas, explore miles of hiking trails or just kick back and enjoy some R&R at your campsite.

 If traditional camping isn’t quite your thing, check out some of the area’s great lodging options.
-For something a little more distinctive, stay the night in a 27-foot teepee at Copper Sky Ranch, one of Oklahoma’s many unique and quirky places to stay.
 Those looking for indoor amenities will want to book a room at the Billy Creek Cabins in Muse, a large two-bedroom property where you can explore the Billy Creek Recreation Area and take in views of the starlit Ouachita Mountains from the comfort of your screened-in porch.
 Come see what makes this beautiful area of the state a great place to look up at the stars.